 Treaties such as the Berne Convention ensure that copyright protection is international.
 Countries that have signed the Berne Convention are afforded "National Treatment."
 "National Treatment" means international creators and Canadian creators are treated exactly the same in Canada.
 This also means that Canadian creators are treated the same way in other countries as that country's creators are treated in their country.

-Copyright protects traditional works such as literary, dramatic, musical and artistic works, as well as non-traditional works such as sound recordings, performer's performances and broadcast signals.
+Copyright protects traditional works such as literary, dramatic, musical and artistic works, as well as non-traditional works such

 Literary works include books, magazines, newspapers, compilations, tables and computer programs.